WiseLibs/super-templates/docs/lang.md

 <p>Here is a random number: {{Math.random()}}</p>
 ```

-The JavaScript must evaluate to a string, number, or [bigint](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt).
+The JavaScript must evaluate to a string, number, or [BigInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt).
 If it evaluates to anything else, or if it evaluates to [`NaN`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/NaN), an error will be thrown.

-#### Asynchronous expressions
+### Asynchronous expressions

-Any embedded JavaScript expression can also evaluate to a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), which means you can call async functions from within templates.
+Any embedded JavaScript expression can evaluate to a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), which means you can call async functions from within templates.
 You can even use `await` syntax within any embedded JavaScript expression.

 ```
 <p>{{(await getAlertMessage()).toUpperCase()}}</p>